What’s On This Page?

 The Rheo Knee XC is supported by software called the Ossur Logic App, which is available for IOS and Android devices.

 For users, this application provides view-only capabilities including step count and battery charge level, as well as functional training exercises.
+Of note, Ossur seems have placed increased emphasis on training exercises with both the Rheo and Rheo XC.

 Operating in Expert Mode, trained clinicians can use the application to change the knee’s settings.